 The state's plan is to assist the transition of children and youth between correctional facilities and locally operated programs, including supporting comprehensive strategies to re-engage these youth, and offer community supports that improve the likelihood of success in communities with significant numbers of disconnected youth.
 ISBE will coordinate with IDJJ, neglected and delinquent institutions, and service agencies to coordinate services on behalf of youth served under this part.
-This will provide opportunities for successful school re-entry and/or employment after they leave the institution and return to the local community.

-Detailed transition plans are required for LEAs and agencies to complete in their application for funding.
+Detailed transition plans will be included and required for LEAs and agencies to complete in their application for funding.
 ISBE continues to provide in-service training on programs and activities that IDJJ and the LEA may use to promote transitional services.
 These programs and activities can assist the LEA and the correctional facilities in developing a working relationship to accomplish a high-quality transitional program for the neglected or delinquent population.

-IDJJ, in applying for these funds, completes an application that describes the type of transition services that will be used for students entering or leaving the institutions for schools served by LEAs, postsecondary institutions, or vocational and technical training programs.
+IDJJ, in applying for these funds, completes an application that describes the type of transition services that will be used for students leaving the institutions for schools served by LEAs, postsecondary institutions, or vocational and technical training programs.
 These programs include, but are not limited to:

-- Replacement programs that allow adjudicated or incarcerated youth to audit or attend courses on college, university, or community college campuses or through programs provided in institutional settings. - Work-site schools in which institutions of higher education and private or public employers partner to create programs to help students make a successful transition to postsecondary education and employment. - Essential support services to ensure the success of the youth such as: - Orientation programs, including transition centers in high schools and institutions; - Pupil services, including counseling, psychological, and social work services designed to meet the needs of neglected or delinquent children and youth; - Tutoring and mentoring programs; - Instruction and training at alternative schools and learning centers; - Services of in-school advocates on behalf of individual neglected or delinquent youth; - · Information concerning and assistance in obtaining available student financial aid; and - Job placement services. - ix.
+- Replacement programs that allow adjudicated or incarcerated youth to audit or attend courses on college, university, or community college campuses or through programs provided in institutional settings. - Work-site schools in which institutions of higher education and private or public employers partner to create programs to help students make a successful transition to postsecondary education and employment. - Essential support services to ensure the success of the youth such as: - Re-entry orientation programs, including transition centers in high schools; - Pupil services, including counseling, psychological, and social work services designed to meet the needs of neglected or delinquent children and youth; - Tutoring and mentoring programs; - Instruction and training at alternative schools and learning centers; - Services of in-school advocates on behalf of individual neglected or delinquent youth;

+- Information concerning and assistance in obtaining available student financial aid; and - Job placement services. - i.
 Describe the program objectives and outcomes established by the state that will be used to assess the effectiveness of the program in improving the academic, career, and technical skills of children in the program, including the knowledge and skills needed to earn a regular high school diploma and make a successful transition to postsecondary education, career and technical education, or employment.